It is quite common to over-pack for your cruise, as you will most probably not wear everything you bring.

 Ladies, be sure to pack a lightweight jacket or shawl (pasmina).
 Even if you are cruising to a warm, tropical place, the temperature in some of the common areas of the ship (especially dining rooms) can be VERY cold.
 You may also want to take a stroll out on the Promenade Deck and having a shawl (pasmina) with you will be handy as it can get QUITE breezy out on deck.

 Typically there is not much counter space in the bathroom, so if you have a small toiletries case you can work out of, you may find it most helpful.
 MOST cruise lines will provide shampoo, conditioner and hand lotion, but if you have sensitive skin or are particular about the soaps/conditioners you use, you may want to bring your own (travel size of course).

-If you have to fly in a day early to reach your embarkation port, in your carry-on luggage, as well as your jammies, all medications, and your bedtime routine items, pack the clothes you plan to wear for boarding the next day.
+If you have to fly in a day early to reach your embarkation port, you will want to put not only your medications, jammies and toilitries needed for the next day in your carry-on luggage, also pack the clothes you plan to wear for boarding the next day.
 This way you will not have to get into your main suitcase for your overnight stay, you can just function out of your carry-on.

 Make a copy of your itinerary and put it in each piece of luggage along with a contact/cell phone number – this way if your luggage doesn’t arrive, whoever opens it will have a better chance of getting it to you in a timely manner.

 For the first couple of hours onboard, depending on the time of year and where you are sailing from, besides your visor/hat with chin strap (which you will need regardless), you may also need:

 • warm: sunscreen and a bathing suit (if you’re planning to hit the pool or sauna)